 The only missing piece of the puzzle is Alexa support.
 With Echo Show and Spot gaining in popularity, Reolink could easily dominate the market by adding that feature, but I’ve never had a clear answer on when (or if) that’s coming.
 On the other hand: it’s easy to be lured by gimmicks, and if I had to choose between a reliable desktop client or Alexa screen support, I’d choose the desktop software any day.

 Should You Buy the Reolink RLC-511?

 The RLC-511 offers fantastic image quality, ease of installation, and rock solid desktop software that can grow into an extensive security system, all at an affordable price.
 Local SD card recordings mean there are no ongoing storage costs, and the software can expand to as many cameras as you need without additional licenses.
-The lack of audio and Alexa-support may be a deal breaker for some, but consider whether those are truly features you need in a security camera, or simply gimmicks.
+The lack of two-way audio and Alexa-support may be a deal breaker for some, but consider whether those are truly features you need in a security camera, or simply gimmicks.

 - Stunningly good picture quality

 - 4X optical zoom

 - Ease of installation thanks to PoE